nbacxx23/demo-data_web_service/README.md

 2 upload a dataset <br/>
 3 get the right dataset that respect the schema(delete the bad lines - with null or not the desired type)

+Use a database <br/>
+The application must connect to a chosen database.
+In the database diffrents types of logs are stored like uploading time, etc.

+Dockerlization the application